llm-bible/llm-bible.github.io/_publications/li2024hunyuan.markdown

 bibkey: li2024hunyuan
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.08748"}
-tags: ['ARXIV', 'Model Architecture', 'Transformer']
+tags: ['ARXIV', 'Merging', 'Model Architecture', 'Transformer']
 ---
 We present Hunyuan-DiT a text-to-image diffusion transformer with fine-grained understanding of both English and Chinese.
 To construct Hunyuan-DiT we carefully design the transformer structure text encoder and positional encoding.
 We also build from scratch a whole data pipeline to update and evaluate data for iterative model optimization.
 For fine-grained language understanding we train a Multimodal Large Language Model to refine the captions of the images.
 Finally Hunyuan-DiT can perform multi-turn multimodal dialogue with users generating and refining images according to the context.
 Through our holistic human evaluation protocol with more than 50 professional human evaluators Hunyuan-DiT sets a new state-of-the-art in Chinese-to-image generation compared with other open-source models.
 Code and pretrained models are publicly available at github.com/Tencent/HunyuanDiT